BloomTech-Labs/signlingo-ds/README.md

 - Labs 22 used _______ Kaggle dataset.
 Can be found here ________________
 - Contact ____ for credentials to the drive that contains the photos Labs 24 used to train.
+- Go into file structure of drive here

 # Model